Lemon Poppy Seed Pound Cake

 For the Glaze

-• Using a small bowl, whisk together powdered sugar and lemon juice until smooth.
+• Using a small bowl, whisk together confectioner's sugar and lemon juice until smooth.

 • Drizzle glaze on top of cooled cake.
 While glaze is still wet, sprinkle poppy seeds on top.